zedlopez/ifm/The Recipe Book.md

 	Understand "give [things] to [someone]" as giving it to.

-This would let the existing give action apply to multiple objects, in just the same way that "take" does.
+This would let the existing ``GIVE`` command apply to multiple objects, in just the same way that ``TAKE`` does.
 [Shawn's Bad Day] demonstrates how we might allow ``EXAMINE ALL`` to print descriptions of every visible item.

 Alternatively, we could generate a new action:

 	Understand "give [things] to [someone]" as multiply-giving it to.
 Multiply-giving it to is an action applying to one carried thing and one thing.

-(In theory the language here should perhaps be "several carried things" – but Inform is still going to process multiply-giving item by item, unless we redirect it.
+(In theory the language here should perhaps be `several carried things` – but Inform is still going to process multiply-giving item by item, unless we redirect it.
 More about this in a moment.)

 When handling an action that uses the `"[things]"` token, the parser makes a list of every item to which it is going to apply the action: this is called the multiple objects list.
 The multiple objects list can be the result of a vague request (``GET ALL``) or a specific one involving identical multiples (``GET PENNIES``, ``GET THREE APPLES``) or a very specific one involving unique, named nouns (``GET GERBIL, APPLE, AND POMEGRANATE``).

-We can manipulate what Inform includes in ``ALL`` in sentences like ``TAKE ALL`` with the "deciding whether all includes..." activity; for instance
+We can manipulate what Inform includes in ``ALL`` in sentences like ``TAKE ALL`` with the `deciding whether all includes...` activity; for instance

 	Rule for deciding whether all includes scenery: it does not.